Skip to main content

 Analysis

-"Needs-based" is the design.
-"Budget-capped" is the execution.
-A system that assesses needs but cannot fund them is not truly needs-based — it is a rationing system with a needs assessment attached.
-The FAO has confirmed this: the program design is correct, but the funding is insufficient to deliver on its stated premise.
+In our view, "needs-based" is the design, but "budget-capped" is the execution.
+A system that assesses needs but cannot fund them is not, in practice, truly needs-based — it functions as a rationing system with a needs assessment attached.
+The FAO has confirmed this dynamic: the program design is sound, but the funding is insufficient to deliver on its stated premise.

 FAO OAP Analysis →OAP Program Explained →